 Directed by Tom Dey (‘Shanghai Noon’), Netflix’s ‘Wedding Season’ is a romantic comedy film.
 It tells the story of two second-generation Indian-American immigrants, Asha Maurya (Pallavi Sharda) and Ravishankar Shah (Suraj Sharma).
 Like a considerable number of Indian parents, Suneeta and Vijay (Asha’s parents) and Dinesh and Veena (Ravi’s parents) think that their children don’t know how to live their own lives and set up profiles on a diaspora dating site called Dreamy Desi Partner.
 Asha is an economist.
 After her engagement ended badly, she quit her lucrative banking job and moved to New Jersey to reinvent herself.
 Now, the economics graduate works for an international loan initiative that seeks to improve the lives of Southeast Asian women.

 Meanwhile, Ravi is a former MIT student who is secretly an international DJ.
 His parents think their son is bringing shame to the family and have hidden it from the rest of the community.
-To navigate through the demands of their respective parents, Asha and Ravi decide that they will pretend to date and attend Indian weddings together.
+To navigate through the demands of their respective parents, Asha and Ravi decide to pretend to date and attend Indian weddings together.
 As they do this, love inevitably arrives.

 ‘Wedding Season’ is a charming film that offers an earnest depiction of the Indian experience in America, complete with demanding parents, gossiping aunties, and the cultural and social struggle of immigrant life.
-If that has made you wonder whether ‘Wedding Season’ is inspired by real events, we got you covered.
+If that has made you wonder whether ‘Wedding Season’ is inspired by true events, we’ve got you covered.

 ‘Wedding Season’ was the first ever script that Srivastava penned, but she did not proceed into writing without any preparation.
 Srivastava has a Master’s degree in South Asian Studies and used to have a completely different job, but scriptwriting had always been her passion.
 So, she learned about it as much as possible before drafting the story she wanted to tell.